What Michael Jordan Can Teach Us About Big Data, Strategy And Innovation

 And there is Obama, out there seeming tired and wan, showing up through sheer self discipline.

 To her, the “vibrations” felt right for Romney, but not for Obama and that was enough reason to ignore the data.
-In much the same way, scouts ignored Jeremy Lin because he didn’t look like a basketball superstar is supposed to and business executives plunge into deals because they gut tells them to.
+In much the same way, scouts ignored Jeremy Lin because he didn’t look like a basketball superstar is supposed to and business executives plunge into deals because their gut tells them to.

 Millions of dollars can be lost just because someone had the wrong thing for lunch.